 - All students MUST have a compass with adjustable declination.
-The presence of a declination scale does not guarantee that it can be adjusted. - Even if you already have a compass without adjustable declination, you may not use it in this course.
+The presence of a declination scale does not guarantee that it can be adjusted.
+Beware, you must be able to rotate the Orienting Arrow independently of the meridian (orienting) lines.
+See the warning below. - Even if you already have a compass without adjustable declination, you may not use it in this course.
 Experience indicates that such compasses detract from the learning experience.